gql-dart/gql/gql_link/README.md

 ## Implementing a custom link

 Links are designed to be composable.
-If you need to add a custom behavior, you can implement your own `Link` by extending `Link` class.
+If you need to add a custom behavior, you can implement your own `Link` by extending the `Link` class.
 If you prefer functions over classes, you can use `LinkFunction` together with `Link.function`.
 If you have to route a request to some other links based on some set of conditions, `Link.route(LinkRouter route)` might be what you need.